lrussell887/Debian-for-WM8505-Netbooks/README.md

 For upgrading an existing Debian installation to a newer kernel.

 **Requirements:**
-- An existing imaged SD card.
+- An SD card with an existing image.
 - A copy of `upgrade_6.1.X.tar.gz`.
 - A Linux computer.